-You have to learn the basic skills for proper footwork for becoming a good table tennis player.
+You have to learn the basic skills for proper footwork to become a good table tennis player.

 Objectives of Table Tennis Footwork

-- To get yourself near the ball in quick time to execute the stroke.
+- Get yourself near the ball in quick time to execute the stroke.

 - To execute the stroke in a better way.